nekrasovp/nekrasovp.github.io/migration/site_build/README.md

 | `uv run --locked --all-groups ruff check migration/site_build` | Exit 0 |
 | `./scripts/site serve --port 8765`, then HTTP GET `/` | HTTP 200; stopped manually after verification |

+This table is the historical SITE-001 record at its named commit, before SITE-002V.
 The acceptance fixtures are under `migration/site_build/tests/fixtures/`.
 They exist only to prove warning and template-error propagation and are never used by normal or production configuration.